 Available for re-registration (course extension) only.

 This course section is for students who require an extension to complete their course from the previous term.
-Re-registraiton is a one time only option.
-Course delivery is online.
+Re-registration is a one-time option only.

 Important course information will be sent to you prior to your course start

 As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 Upon successful completion of this course, the student will be able to:

 Discuss the role of research in nursing practice.